Marketing Funnel KPIs for Each Stage + How to Track Them

 SEO rankings

-Search engine optimization is a powerful means of potential users organically.
-The keywords you use for your ads or blog posts should rank high on search results, so potential users don’t miss out on them.
+Search engine optimization is a powerful means of reaching potential users organically.
+The keywords you use for your blog posts should be relevant to your product and rank high on search results, so potential users don’t miss out on them.

-SEO rankings help you see how good your organic marketing efforts are.
-The keywords used should accurately capture your product, solution, and brand best.
+SEO rankings help you see how good your organic marketing initiatives are.

 How will you know whether visitors have shown interest in your product?
 Here are three metrics to track this.